 Weekly email reminders are sent each week.

 Available drivers are broken into three driver groups.
 A, B and C. Placement of drivers in these three groups is determined prior to the season based on their level of past or predicted future performance.
 Once in the A, B or C driver group a driver will not be moved to another group at any time during the season.
-However, we may add additional drivers to a group at any point during the season.
+However, I may add additional drivers to a group at any point during the season.

 Select drivers on your entry page to choose your team entry for each race week.
 You must choose either a four-driver team for races without qualifying (or an eight-driver team for races that do).
 This is one (or two) drivers from the A Group, two (or four) from the B Group, and one (or two) from the C Group.